dylndreams/candyk-psx/README.md

 * `psxavenc`: a tool that converts your files into Playstation 1 formats
 * `xainterleave`: a tool that interleaves your .XA file

-### Makefile system

-TODO: formalise this.

-Basically there's a bunch of `target.make` files which are included as needed.

 ## Notes

 ### pscd-new notes